What does the 5G abbreviation even stand for?

 Gone will be the days of sitting watching the dreaded circular icon going round and round waiting for the next 3 seconds of a movie to load!
 No more night terrors of your movie buffering at the last ten minutes, oh no!!

-Somewhere in the world, there is a fantastic team of technology guru’s banging their heads together to product the next best generation of wireless internet technology, hats off to them!
+Somewhere in the world, there is a fantastic team of technology guru’s banging their heads together to produce the next best generation of wireless internet technology, hats off to them!

 How do I get 5G?